 David visited his eye doctor and had his cataracts removed, but his symptoms only worsened.
 On top of his sight issues, David felt weak, tired and had difficulty walking for long periods of time.

-David finally visited Mercy Health – Paducah Neurology to consult with a doctor and receive an MRI.
+David finally visited Mercy Health – Paducah Neurosurgery to consult with a doctor and receive an MRI.
 The scan revealed a metastatic melanoma, or large tumor, growing in his brain and affecting his ability to see, among other things.

 To which David asked, “can we do it tomorrow?”

 Dr. Farrell conducted a brain tumor resection, or removal, just three days after David’s MRI scan.

 “The night after surgery, I woke up and thought, ‘I’m supposed to be hurting?’” says David, revealing he wasn’t even sore.

 David didn’t take pain medication during his two-week recovery or any time after the surgery.
 He also went back to work painting shortly afterwards.

 “I just turned it all over to the Lord,” says David.
 “I knew I’d be taken care of.”